mpflynnx/c-programming/docs/strings.md

     printf("Enter text (no spaces): ");

-    // Read string and stored in s1, no need for & why?
+    // Read string and store in s1.
+    // No need for &s1, why?
 See section on pointers. scanf("%s", s1);

     for (int i = 0; i < 20; i++)